-Environmental values relevant to erosion and sediment control include soil resources, particularly topsoil resources which are a scarce resource.
-Erosion and sediment mobilisation also has potential to impact on a surface water quality and aquatic ecosystem values as described in Section 17.3.
+Environmental values relevant to erosion and sediment control include soil resources, particularly topsoil resources which are a scarce resource within the project area.
+Erosion and sediment mobilisation due to the lack of, or the inadequate design, implementation and management of approved erosion and sediment controls (ESC), has potential to impact on a surface water quality and aquatic ecosystem values as described in Section 17.4.